vilatsut/dnd-rulebook-llm/resources/dnd_rules_markdown.md

 [Map showing a cave system with various numbered locations (B1-B6) and features including "To Stairs Leading Up", "Sunken Walkway (Above Water at Low Tide)", and a compass rose.
 Scale: 1 Square = 5 Feet]

-invasively into another creature's mind.
+## RAPPORT SPORES

+A myconid's Rapport Spores ability allows all intelligent creatures in the area to communicate telepathically with each other.
+The characters and the myconids are effectively speaking thoughts at each other.
+This effect doesn't allow any creature to probe invasively into another creature's mind.
 But it transcends language barriers, and you can play around with the kind of communication that the spores allow.
 Myconids' facial expressions might be difficult to read, but their telepathic communication might carry a direct expression of the myconids' emotional state.
 For example, when the myconids talk about their ailing leader, the characters might feel a deep sadness and a sense of anxiety much more clearly and powerfully than mere words and facial expressions can communicate.

 The effect of Rapport Spores lasts for 1 hour, so characters might be telepathically linked to each other whenever they're within 30 feet of each other even after they leave the cave.
 Encourage the players to think about how this might affect their characters.
 Does it make them feel closer to their friends?
 Does it ease any suspicions they might have had about each other?